mhterres/AstDemo/README.md

 * Create you astdemo database (you can use db/pgsql/astdemo.sql)
 * Copy config.ini.sample to config.ini and update inifile with your data
 * Configure your xmpp Asterisk resource (asterisk_config/xmpp.conf has a sample of configuration)
-* Edit your extensions.conf file, adding [from_xmpp_demo] context and adding variables in [globals] context.
+* Edit your extensions.conf file, adding [from_xmpp_demo] context, [call] context and adding variables in [globals] context.
 If you want support to features like callerid and dnd, adapt your extensions context too.
 See extensions.conf file in asterisk_config directory.

 Available Commands
 ******************
-* call <number> - make a call to <number> and play tt-monkeys when answered.
+* callmsg <number> - make a call to <number> and play tt-monkeys when answered.
 * callerid <extension> [jid] - enable or disable the callerid xmpp message on received calls to extension.
 * info <voip|xmpp> - show VoIP or XMPP server informations.
 * help - show this help.